nyarla/.github/SUPPORT.md

 In GitHub, English is defact standard language to communications.
 And if you don't use English, **I can't read and respond your problem or bug reports**.
+(I native Japanese speaker, but I can read and write English a bit.)

 If you can't use English as native speakers, you don't need to afraid about using English.
 We can use [DeepL](https://www.deepl.com/translator) or [Google Translate](https://translate.google.co.jp/).